bmad-sim/SpaceCharge.jl/DesignDocument.md

 ### 4.2 Modularity & Extensibility
 - Each major algorithmic component (deposition, interpolation, solvers) is in its own file/module.
-- New solvers or boundary conditions are added by subtyping `BoundaryCondition` and implementing `solve!` for the new type.
 - Green's function logic is abstracted for reuse and extension.

 ### 4.3 CPU/GPU Abstraction